jakobharden/phd_dataset_compiler/README.md

 - No chages were made to the program logic.
 - Added revision and release history to the README.md file.
 - Minor updates in the text of the README.md file.
-- published/released version 1.1 at the repository of Graz University of Technology; url: (https://repository.tugraz.at/)[https://repository.tugraz.at/]; doi: 10.3217/6qg3m-af058
+- published/released version 1.1 on the repository of Graz University of Technology; [doi: 10.3217/6qg3m-af058](https://doi.org/10.3217/6qg3m-af058)

 ### 2025-02-05, version 1.2

-- Added patch function (see directory "patches", function file "ts7\_patch\_v11.m") to correct incorrect numbers in the binary datasets of test series 7 (reference tests on aluminium cylinder).
+- Added patch function (see directory "patches", function file "patch\_ts7\_v11.m") to correct incorrect numbers in the binary datasets of test series 7 (reference tests on aluminium cylinder).
 The license stays the same (MIT).
-- This patch is also available in the GitHUB repository "https://github.com/jakobharden/phd\_dataset\_compiler".
+- This patch is also available in the [GitHub repository](https://github.com/jakobharden/phd\_dataset\_compiler).
 - Added revision and release history to the README.md file.
-- published/released version 1.2 at the repository of Graz University of Technology; url: (https://repository.tugraz.at/)[https://repository.tugraz.at/]; doi: 10.3217/bcydt-6ta35
+- published/released version 1.2 on the repository of Graz University of Technology; [doi: 10.3217/bcydt-6ta35](https://doi.org/10.3217/bcydt-6ta35)